Pin Paws Pet Care is powered by MetLife effective 2021 with new plan options.

 Urinary tract infections can be the results of kidney infections, bladder stones or urinary crystals and are most commonly found in cats between the ages of one and four.
 Symptoms of a urinary tract infection include frequent urination, urinating in odd places other than their litter box, vomiting, blood in the urine, lethargy and excessive thirst to name a few.
 Treatment to improve a cats health can include antibiotics, laser therapy and possibly surgery.

 Cats are notorious for bathing and grooming themselves.
-However excessive behaviors of the like can cause poor skin conditions.
+However, excessive behaviors of the like can cause poor skin conditions.
 Cats who spend time outdoors are also prone to developing skin conditions as they are exposed to parasites and can also develop an abscess from a catfight.
 It is fairly easy to identify a skin condition as it is visible to the naked eye.
 Look for scratching, dry or flaky skin, cuts or wounds, or redness.
 Treatment can vary from antibiotics, parasitic or thyroid treatment, medical baths, antifungal treatments, and topical medications.
 If a cat develops skin cancer they may be required to undergo surgery for removal.

 Feline Leukemia Virus (FeLV) is a cancer commonly affecting cats.
 Squamous Cell Carcinoma (a form of skin cancer) and Fibrosarcoma (soft tissue sarcoma) are also types of feline cancer and all are associated with lymphoma.
 Signs and symptoms your cat may have cancer include abnormal swelling or lumps, sores that do not heal, change in eating habits, difficulty breathing or using the bathroom, bleeding, a strange odor or altogether a change in behavior.
 Treatment can vary from surgery to chemotherapy followed by ongoing care of alternative treatments and prescription medications.